 Hyde Park Teen Halloween 2017 was an incredible grassroots effort to welcome young people to our neighborhood on Halloween and to engage them with activities.
 Over 120 adult volunteers put on orange shirts and spread out along 53rd Street and Lake Park.
 Teens arrived to find discounted movies, free game trucks, mad science on the street, and a makeover station.
 Volunteers handed out candy and glow sticks, told corny jokes, and led drum circles.
 Through welcoming, positive engagement, Orange Shirt volunteers redirected energy, and when tempers flared they distracted and de-escalated.
 When conflicts became more heated, Orange Shirt volunteers were present to accompany teens and bear witness.

-We are now hard at work planning for Teen Halloween 2019, together with a growing group of young people who attend our monthly Open Meetings.
-Teens on 53rd has become a part of the Blue Gargoyle, a hub for community services for youth and families on the South Side.
-We are forming partnerships with other youth advocacy organizations.
-We are working with the Woodlawn Restorative Justice Hub to hold peace circles with youth and other community members.
-And we would love for you to join us!
+To plan Teen Halloween 2019, our leadership team worked together with a growing group of young people who attended our monthly Open Meetings.
+Teens on 53rd incorporated as a program of the Blue Gargoyle, a hub for community services for youth and families on the South Side.
+We formed partnerships with other youth advocacy organizations.
+We worked with the Woodlawn Restorative Justice Hub to hold peace circles with youth and other community members.